jamisoncrawford/hancock/README.md

 ### Indexing & Extraction

 The original location of each record is stored in a variable, as well as index of which record within the raw data corresponds to each extraction to preserve ordering.
 All punctuation is removed from extracted text, while line breaks are substituted with `%SPLIT%` for subsetting purposes.
 Further extraction may occur to isolate specific variable data.
-The most encompassing albeit universally-applicable regular expresssions are used for pattern detection, isolation, and extraction, and refined using a combination of `unique()` function calls to ensure uniformity and `table()` function calls to determine rarity for manual checking.
+The most encompassing albeit universally-applicable regular expresssions are used for pattern detection, isolation, and extraction, and refined using a combination of `unique()` function calls to ensure uniformity and `table()` function calls to determine rarity for targeted manual spot-checking.
+Duplicate records were later detected in and removed from *Quality Structures, Inc.* using function `duplicated()`.

 ### OCR Error: Numeric Data